 My mom was diagnosed with Alzheimer’s disease, which slowly progressed across several years.
 Before she passed away, my half-sister began rummaging through our parents’ attic in an attempt to get rid of junk.
 There were tons of boxes stored there, and none of us had a clue what was inside them.
 As it turned out, one of them contained some very surprising things.
-After mom’s funeral in 2008, I began to sort through each box.
-Some contained remnants of my dad’s military stuff from World War II, things that are very meaningful to me now, like old photos from his youth, flight records, clues to his military past which I knew so little of.
-Then in one box, I stumbled upon the original contract of my adoption plus other keepsakes that my mom had stowed away and never told me about.
-I knew something of my past had to exist somewhere, but never had any motivation to search up in the attic.
+After mom’s funeral, I began to sort through each box.
+Some contained remnants of my dad’s military stuff from World War II, things that are very meaningful to me now, like old photos from his youth, flight records, clues to his military past which I knew so little about.
+Then in one box I stumbled upon the original contract of my adoption plus other items that my mom stowed away and never told me about.
+I knew something of my past had to exist somewhere, but never had any motivation to search up in the attic, of all places.
 The most curious thing of all was a picture of my mom holding me in her lap in what appeared to be the orphanage where I was placed for adoption, although I can’t be certain.
 A small baby bed, its railings rusted with peeling paint, is situated just behind us.
 I found safety pins that probably held together my cloth diapers and baby shower cards congratulating my mom on her new addition to the family.
 I was stunned and excited about these new finds and that I’d finally found some tangible link to my mysterious adoption.
 At the same time I felt a little sad that my parents never shared these things with me.

-At the beginning of this year I went back to Bossier City, Louisiana to salvage what I could from my parents’ home.
+At the beginning of this year I went back to Bossier City, Louisiana, to salvage what I could from my parents’ home.
 It all seemed so surreal knowing that this would be my last visit to the house I grew up in before it sold.
 I shipped back home tons of old pictures, an antique grandfather clock that’s been in Mom’s family forever, LP’s of Glen Miller music, and several of Dad’s military awards, plaques, and old service records.
 So many memories came flooding back as I unpacked all the boxes and unwrapped each little item.
 It saddens me that neither of my adoptive parents are here anymore.
 We’ll never get the chance to clear things up about my adoption.
 It’s up to me now to figure it out.